Automate Quora

 Quora has no developer API for reading answers or feeds.
 There's the Quora Partner Program for monetisation and Quora Ads, but neither lets you pull content.
 So if you want to track a topic, monitor a competitor, or collect answers for research, a browser bot is the only path that scales beyond manual copy-paste.

-Posting is easier — you can post in a normal Chrome session — but doing it from a sheet, on a schedule, in a way that respects the per-day limits, is what makes a bot worth it.
+Posting is easier.
+You can post in a normal Chrome session.
+But doing it from a sheet, on a schedule, in a way that respects the per-day limits, is what makes a bot worth it.

 Who this is for